jensk-dev/rollup-plugin-violent-monkey/README.md

 # rollup-plugin-violent-monkey

-> Prepends ViolentMonkey headers to your rollup bundle
+## Disclaimer

+> rollup-plugin-violent-monkey is actively being developed.
+The API is rapidly changing and considered unstable.
+Install or upgrade at your own risk!

 ## Template

 Looking for a simple development environment?
 Have a look at [vite-violent-monkey](https://github.com/jensk-dev/vite-violent-monkey/).

 ## Features
-* Pass metadata directly via the `options` object to the plugin
+* Pass metadata directly via the `options` object to the plugin.
+Works with TypeScript or JavaScript including type completion and validation.
 * Define an external config file via the `defineMetadata`.
-Works with TypeScript or JavaScript including type completion and validation.
 * Automatically finds grants from all imported modules and includes them in the bundle
 * Importable type declarations for the `GM_*` & `GM.*` [API](https://violentmonkey.github.io/api/gm/) supported by ViolentMonkey.

+### Planned

+* Add `@require` fields based on code imports, excluding type imports.

 ## Usage